How Much Does it Cost to Wire a House?

 To provide you with the most accurate and up-to-date cost figures, we gather information from a variety of pricing databases, licensed contractors, and industry experts.

 Are you building a new home and ready to install the electrical system?
-Alternatively, are you living in an old home with flickering lights and easily-tripped circuit breakers?
+Alternatively, are you living in an old home with flickering lights, outdated knob-and-tube wiring, or easily tripped circuit breakers?
 Or are you just remodeling and want to upgrade your home’s wiring while you’re at it?
-Whatever the case, electrical wiring installation typically costs between $7,191 and $13,384 for an entire house.
+Whatever the case, electrical wiring installation typically costs between $7,286 and $13,257 for an entire house.

 This average price range includes all the material and labor costs to install new electrical wiring in a 2,200-square-foot home.
 The total costs for this project can vary depending on several factors, like the home's size and whether or not the project will include replacing light fixtures and installing new outlets.